code-master-lab/code-master-lab/README.md

 🌱 What I learn: Advanced concepts in C, backend with MySQL & PHP, and front-end design with HTML & CSS

-## 📚 My C Language Tutorials
+📚 My Tutorials
-Here are some of my featured C tutorials:
+Here are some of my featured tutorials across different languages:

 | 📌 Tutorial Name         | 📝 Description                                  | 🔗 Repository |
 |--------------------------|-----------------------------------------------|---------------|